JuzerShakir/US_Bike-Share_Activity/README.md

 ### Data for analysis

-The data files for this analysis is in the above `data/'` folder containing three csv files of the cities to be analyzed.
+<p>The data files for this analysis is in the above `data/'` folder containing three csv files of the cities to be analyzed.
 Each of these cities has a page where we can freely download the trip data.:

 New York City (Citi Bike): <a href = 'https://www.citibikenyc.com/system-data'>Link</a>
 Chicago (Divvy): <a href = 'https://www.divvybikes.com/system-data'>Link</a>
 Washington DC (Capital Bikeshare): <a href = 'https://www.capitalbikeshare.com/system-data'>Link</a>

 While the original data for 2016 is spread among multiple files for each city, the files in the `data/` folder collect all of the trip data for the year into one file per city.
 Some data wrangling of inconsistencies in timestamp format within each city has already been performed.
-In addition, a random 2% sample of the original data is taken to make the exploration more manageable.
+In addition, a random 2% sample of the original data is taken to make the exploration more manageable.</p>

 ### To keep in mind
-**The project is guiding me/you through each step and process of code of what has to be done and what the results interpret.**
+**The project is guiding me/you through each step and process of code of what has to be done and what the results interpret.
+The answer to those questions are however solved by me.**